Monarchy: to be bothered or not to be bothered?

 RMT members on a picket line in 2022 – photo from the RMT

 So there’s a logic to the statement that Labour is ‘the party of organised labour’ or ‘the Parliamentary wing of the trade union movement’.
-And to the reminders that it’s the unions who still largely fund the party.
-And to the shock and upset amongst supporters when Labour’s parliamentary leadership fails to support union action or even opposes it.
+And to the reminders that it’s the unions who still largely fund the party and to the shock and upset amongst supporters when Labour’s parliamentary leadership fails to support union action or even opposes it.

 His Majesty’s loyal opposition